Free sand is available for residents at the city garage on Newtown Rd but only may be picked up in 5 gallon buckets.

-Similar to last year, the goal for 2017/2018 includes a concentrated effort to perform more work with less resources.
+Similar to last year, the goal for 2018/2019 includes a concentrated effort to perform more work with less.
+The Department is prepared to deal with some of the budget and personnel cuts this year and will strive to deliver the same level of services as last year.
 The department must look at new ways of performing the same old tasks.
-The Director has empowered his Division Managers and their immediate staff to look at more cost effective ways to perform work.
+The Director has empowered his Division Managers and their immediate staff to look at more cost-effective ways to perform work.
 All new ideas are considered and analyzed, much like a private business would.

-- Reclaimed, milled and paved 8.33 miles of City roads.
+• Reclaimed, milled and paved 7.71 miles of City roads

-- Successful completion of the design and implementation of the Westville Avenue Improvement Project.
+• Successful completion of the Westville Avenue Improvement Project

 Once again, the Construction Services Division has had a significant impact on our ability to stretch our capital dollars.
 This division works and implements construction of projects, much like a private general contractor would.
 We have drastically reduced the need for outside construction management of smaller projects and perform construction of these projects in-house by using our in-house staff and equipment.
-We are doing the core project management for the Heritage Walk Project, Memorial Park at 375 Main Street, the park with the new flagpole at Main and West Street, the Kenosia Avenue Bridge Improvement Project and several other smaller projects.
+We are doing the core project management for the Jefferson Avenue Bridge Replacement, Still River Channel and Restoration of the Octagon Projects.